Serenity 6.4.3 Release Notes (2023-01-07)

 }

-We will be preparing a document with instructions on how to add OpenId integration to an existing StartSharp project.
+We will provide a document with instructions on adding OpenID integration to an existing StartSharp project.

 https://learn.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-7.0

-authentication, the anti-forgery tokens mechanism in ASP.NET Core helps to protect against such attacks.
-However, when using JWT
+While anti-forgery tokens mechanism in ASP.NET Core helps protect against such attacks when using Cookies

 and Bearer